Jiangsu: Economy

 As of 2022, Jiangsu had a gross domestic product (GDP) of CNY¥12.29 trillion (US$1.83 trillion), the second-highest in China after Guangdong.
 Its GDP is greater than those of Australia and South Korea, which are the world's 12th- and 13th-largest economies respectively.
 In 2022, Jiangsu's GDP adjusted by purchasing power parity was $3.04 trillion, making it the 3rd-largest of any country subdivision globally, behind California and Guangdong.
 Jiangsu's economy in PPP also was just behind that of Italy with a GDP PPP of $ $3.05 trillion, the 12th largest in the world.

 Jiangsu is very wealthy among the provinces of China.
 Its 2022 nominal GDP per capita reached ¥144,390 (US$21,467), becoming the first province in China to reach the $20,000 mark.
 Cities like Nanjing, Suzhou, and Wuxi have GDPs per capita around twice the provincial average, making south Jiangsu one of the most prosperous regions in China.

 The province has an extensive irrigation system supporting its agriculture, which is based primarily on rice and wheat, followed by maize and sorghum.
 Main cash crops include cotton, soybeans, peanuts, rapeseed, sesame, ambary hemp, and tea.
 Other products include peppermint, spearmint, bamboo, medicinal herbs, apples, pears, peaches, loquats, ginkgo.
 Silkworms form an important part of Jiangsu's agriculture, with the Lake Tai region to the south a major base of silk production in China.
 Jiangsu is an important producer of freshwater fish and other aquatic products.

 Jiangsu has coal, petroleum, and natural gas deposits, but its most significant mineral products are non-metal minerals such as halite (rock salt), sulfur, phosphorus, and marble.
 The city of Xuzhou is a coal hub of China.
 The salt mines of Huaiyin have more than 0.4 trillion tonnes of deposits, one of the greatest collections of deposits in China.

 Jiangsu is historically oriented toward light industries such as textiles and food industry.
 Since 1949, Jiangsu has developed heavy industries such as chemical industry and construction materials.
 Jiangsu's important industries include machinery, electronic, chemicals, and automobile.
 The government has worked hard to promote the solar industry and hoped by 2012 the solar industry would be worth 100 billion RMB.
 Jiangsu's economy growth has directly benefited from the reform Chinese's policies, and its growth trajectory reflects that of many other coastal provinces, such as Zhejiang and Shandong.
-The economic reforms of Deng Xiaoping have greatly benefited southern cities, especially Suzhou and Wuxi, which outstrip the provincial capital, Nanjing, in total output.
+The reform and opening up of Deng Xiaoping have greatly benefited southern cities, especially Suzhou and Wuxi, which outstrip the provincial capital, Nanjing, in total output.
 In the eastern outskirts of Suzhou, Singapore has built the Suzhou Industrial Park, a flagship of Sino-Singaporean cooperation and the only industrial park in China that is in its entirety the investment of a single foreign country.

 Jiangsu contains over 100 different economic and technological development zones devoted to different types of investments.